pivotal/docs-tap/getting-started.md

     ![Review the entities to be added to the catalog](images/getting-started-tap-gui-7.png)

-5. Navigate back to the homepage, and the catalog changes and entries will be visible for further inspection.
+5. Navigate back to the homepage.
+The catalog changes and entries will be visible for further inspection.

 ### <a id='iterate'></a>Iterate on your application

 Now that you have a skeleton workload working, you are ready to iterate on your application and test code changes on the cluster.
-Tanzu Developer Tools for VSCode, VMware Tanzu’s official IDE extension for VSCode, helps you develop & receive fast feedback on your workloads running on the Tanzu Application Platform.
+Tanzu Developer Tools for Visual Studio Code, VMware Tanzu’s official IDE extension for VSCode, helps you develop and receive fast feedback on your workloads running on the Tanzu Application Platform.

-The VSCode extension enables live updates of your application while running on the cluster, and allows you to debug your application directly on the cluster.
+The VSCode extension enables live updates of your application while running on the cluster and allows you to debug your application directly on the cluster.
 For information about installing the pre-requisites and the Tanzu Developer Tools extension, see [Install Tanzu Dev Tools for VSCode](vscode-extension/install.md).